smarticoai/public-api/docs/api/interfaces/TMiniGameTemplate.md

 > `optional` **activeFromDate?**: `number`

-Holds time from which template will become available, for the template that are targeted to be available from specific time (UNIX timestamp)
+Time from which the template becomes available (epoch ms); absent when not restricted

 ***